Estimation in functional linear quantile regression: Empirical choice of the cutoff level

-where $P_{X}$ denotes the distribution of $X$ and $\QAMISE$ is the abbreviation of ``quantile-averaged mean integrated squared error''.
+where $P_{X}$ denotes the distribution of $X$ and $\QAMISE$ is the abbreviation of ``quantile-averaged mean integrated squared error.''

-The simulation results for case (a) are summarized in Figures \ref{fig1}-\ref{fig4}.
-Figures \ref{fig1} and \ref{fig2} show the performance of the selection criteria for the normal error case, while Figures \ref{fig3} and \ref{fig4} show that for the Cauchy error case.
+The simulation results for case (a) are summarized in Figures \ref {fig1}--\ref{fig4} and Table~\ref{table1}.
+Figures~\ref{fig1} and~\ref{fig2} show the performance of the selection criteria for the normal error case, while Figures~\ref{fig3} and \ref {fig4} show that for the Cauchy error case.
 In each figure, ``Fixed'' refers to the performance of the estimator with fixed $m$.
+Table~\ref{table1} shows the average numbers of $m$ selected by three criteria.
+The table shows that as the sample size increases, all the criteria tend to choose larger $m$, and as $\alpha$ increases, they tend to choose smaller $m$, which is consistent with the theoretical requirement in the $m$-selection.
+Interestingly, it is observed that the error distribution affects the performance of the $m$-selection.

-In the normal error case, BIC worked better than other two criteria.
-On the other hand, in the Cauchy error case, AIC and GACV worked better than BIC.
-Looking closely at these figures, one finds that AIC and GACV performed quite badly in some cases (see the bottom half in Figure \ref{fig1}).
+In the normal error case, in Figure~\ref{fig1}, BIC worked better than the other two criteria.
+On the other hand, in the Cauchy error case, in Figure~\ref{fig2}, AIC and GACV worked better than BIC.
+Looking closely at these figures, one finds that AIC and GACV performed quite badly in some cases (see the bottom half in Figure~\ref{fig1}).
 Although none of these criteria clearly dominated the others, BIC worked relatively stably.
 These figures also show that as $\alpha$ increases from $1.1$ to $2$, the performance of $\hat{b}(\cdot,0.5)$ becomes worse, while that of $\hat{Q}_{Y|X}(0.5 \mid x)$ becomes better.
 This is consistent with the theoretical results in the previous section.
-Essentially similar comments apply to case (b), Figures \ref{fig5}-\ref{fig8}.
+Essentially similar comments apply to case (b), Figures 1--4 and Table 1 in Appendix F in the supplementary file [\citet{supp}].